SHyunYeo/Project-1/README.md

 # Project 1 (2018311639 Yeo Hyunseung)

 Built-in modules csv, math, Counter are used.
+Also, matplotlib is used for plotting the learning curve at TASK 3.

     import csv
     import math